daspec/www.daspec.com/guides/install.md

     npm install daspec --save-dev

-Create a config file telling daspec where your specs and JS sources are:
+Create a config file telling daspec where your specs and JS sources are.
+For a list of supported options, see the [DaSpec Command Usage](https://github.com/daspec/daspec-js-npm/blob/master/lib/usage.txt) on GitHub.
+Each command line argument corresponds to the configuration key of the same name, just without the `--` prefix.
+For example:

     {
       "specs": ["specs/*.md"],